How to design and

 Use size and position to show hierarchy – make it clear to the viewer what’s most important

 Give your numbers context – help your viewers know if a number’s good or bad

 Group your related metrics – make your metrics easy to find

 Be consistent – using the same visualizations and layouts makes comparing easier

 Use clear labels for your audience – keep them short and self explanatory

 Round your numbers – too much detail could make minor changes seem major

 Keep evolving your dashboards – check that your dashboard is encouraging the right behaviour

 Perhaps you’re trying to focus your team on a specific goal, or show them how they contribute to the bigger picture.
 Or maybe you want to make sure a particular type of problem gets noticed quicker.
-These are all good purposes for your dashboard.
+These are all good purposes to keep in mind.

-Content is key when it comes to building an effective dashboard.
+Content is key when it comes to dashboarding.
 If you’re not showing useful metrics then it doesn’t matter how you arrange them.

 Often you’ll already have some goals and KPIs defined, and adding those is a great starting point.
 Just remember, everything should tie back to the purpose of your board.